Museum of Broadcast Communications: Exhibits

-National Radio Hall of Fame
+Radio Hall of Fame

+The National Radio Hall of Fame was established by the Emerson Radio Corporation in 1988 and has been operated by the Museum of Broadcast Communications since 1991.
+It recognizes individuals, executives, and programs that have made significant contributions to the development of radio in the United States.
+As of 2025, more than 350 personalities, executives, and programs have been inducted.
+The 2025 induction ceremony is scheduled to take place on October 30, 2025, at Swissôtel in Chicago.

-Until October 2017, when "Saturday Night Live: The Experience" opened, the second floor of the museum was the location of the National Radio Hall of Fame (NRHOF) gallery.
+Until October 2017, when "Saturday Night Live: The Experience" opened, the second floor of the MBC's 360 N. State St. address was the site of the National Radio Hall of Fame (NRHOF) gallery.
 (When the SNL exhibit closed in the spring of 2019 and the MBC sold the third and fourth floors of its building, the NRHOF gallery was partially restored on the second floor.)
 The NRHOF has been affiliated with the MBC since 1991.
-(The museum was also home to the American Advertising Federation's Advertising Hall of Fame from 1992 to 2000.)
+The museum was also home to the American Advertising Federation's Advertising Hall of Fame from 1992 to 2000.

-Encyclopedia of Television

-Encyclopedia of Television, edited by Horace Newcomb, has more than 1,000 online essays.